dudulins/gpghax/README.md

 A new file (lolhack_template.sh) was added to be the base of a GUI to make the process of backup/restore the system and adding/removing games easier.

 # Credits:

+This uses lolhack, a payload launcher created by madmonkey.

-madmonkey, DanTheMan827, skogaby, justMaku, dudulins
+Additional contribution: DanTheMan827, skogaby, justMaku, dudulins